ra1028/VueFlux/README.md

 target 'TargetName' do
   pod 'VueFlux'
-  # and, reactive framework you like
+  # and reactive framework you like
 end
 ```
 And run